NoiseByNorthwest/php-spx/README.md

 - close or lower than the timer precision
 - close or lower than SPX's own per function overhead

 The first issue is mitigated by using the highest resolution timer provided by the platform.
-For example the Linux timer resolution is 1ns while the macOS timer resolution is only 1us.
+On Linux & recent macOS versions the timer resolution is 1ns; on macOS before 10.12/Sierra, the timer resolution is only 1us.

 The second issue is mitigated by taking in account SPX time (wall / cpu) overhead by subtracting it to measured function execution time.
 This is done by evaluating SPX constant per function overhead before starting profiling the script.